aclarkData/jekyll-now/_posts/2017-01-03-Scheduling-a-python-program.md

 ![Step 0](/images/version location.PNG)
 2. Go to the Task Scheduler and select 'Create Task'
 ![Step 1](/images/sch0.PNG)
 3. Type in the name of the task, a description, if desired.
-I've never messed with these settings, so do so at your own risk.
 ![Step 2](/images/sch1.PNG)
 4. Then, go to the 'Triggers' tab and select time interval, One Time, Daily, Weekly or Monthly, and specify a start time, etc. Make sure the checkbox at the bottom is checked 'Enabled'.